andreipope/andreipope.github.io/pages/cv.md

 **February 2018- April 2020**
 > CryptoManiaks is an authoritative cryptocurrency learning platform dedicated to newcomers and beginners.
 The team is comprised of cryptocurrency investors from all over the globe, and our members come from traditional industries such as finance and engineering to more modern professions like full stack developers and data scientists.

-**Key responsibilities:**
+**Key Responsibilities:**
-* Develop the content strategy aligned the company’s marketing targets
+* Develop the content strategy aligned to the company’s marketing targets
-* Collaborate with marketing and design teams to plan and develop site content
+* Collaborate with marketing and design teams to plan and develop the content
 * Create and publish engaging content
 * Edit, proofread and improve writers’ posts
 * Liaise with content writers to ensure brand consistency